Pregnancy: Read, Watch, Do.

 This is not a book, but a blog.
 On it you will find daily and weekly exercises to ensure that your body makes enough room for your baby to spin to a head-down position and tuck his chin, so that the narrowest part of his head comes out first.
 I didn’t do the exercises every day, but I did do them, sometimes incorporated into a bedroom floor prego-yoga routine and other times on their own.
 Not only did they help Louie to spin, but they helped with the uncomfortable “ok I’m ready to have this baby now” stage of pregnancy.
 On the blog they say “A year from now, I want you to be satisfied with the amount of preparation you did”, which was helpful encouragement when the couch was calling my name.

 The Business of Being Born – an eye opening documentary about the birthing industry today and the unnecessary interventions that we deem as ‘normal’.
-A must watch for every pregnant woman.
+A must watch for every pregnant person.

 Birth Story – about the aforementioned Ina May Gaskin and her community of midwifes and homebirthers that was formed in the 70s.
 I watched this before I was pregnant or even thinking about having a baby.
 I cried the whole way through and it made me pretty sure that when my time came, I would also be having a home birth.